LuckyGeck/YcmdCompletion/README.md

 6 Open any `*.cpp` file and try to use auto-completion.

+## Functions

+YcmdCompletion now supports three new handy functions!

+1. `GoTo` goes to the definition of the variable under the cursor.
+If it's a type that the cursor is on, `GoTo` automatically recognizes that and instead opens the file that contains the declaration and jumps to the corresponding point.
+2. `GeType` shows the type of the Object in the statusbar.
+3. `GetParent` shows the enclosing function in the statusbar.

+**Please note that the cursor must be in front of or somewhere in the word you are calling the function for.**

 ## FAQ

 Feel free to email me with any questions about this plugin.
 Questions with answers are placed [here](https://github.com/LuckyGeck/YcmdCompletion/wiki/FAQ).